Embattled Cain presses ahead with campaign

 By Eric Johnson

-DAYTON, Ohio Republican Herman Cain ploughed ahead with his struggling U.S. presidential campaign on Wednesday, vowing he would not be pushed out of the race by allegations of an extramarital affair and calling the charges "character assassination."
+WEST CHESTER, Ohio Republican U.S. presidential contender Herman Cain pushed ahead with his struggling campaign on Wednesday, saying he would not be deterred by allegations of an extramarital affair.

-At two campaign stops in Ohio, Cain said his supporters were sticking with him despite the latest controversy and accused his critics of trying to bring down his upstart White House bid.
+At a campaign stop in Ohio, Cain said his supporters were sticking with him despite the latest charges and accused his critics of trying to bring down his upstart White House bid.

-"They want you to believe that with enough character assassination on me that I will drop out," Cain said in Dayton, drawing a chorus of "boos" and shouts of "No" from the crowd.

-"One of the reasons they want to try and shoot me down and tear me down is because of the strength of my message," he said.

 Cain, 65, denies he had an affair with Atlanta businesswoman Ginger White, who claims their 13-year, on-and-off relationship began in the mid-1990s.
 But he says he is reassessing the viability of his campaign.

-"We are reassessing as we speak," Cain said, adding he would decide in the next few days whether to continue his bid to be the Republican challenger next year to President Barack Obama.

-Cain, a former pizza company executive who led among Republican aspirants barely more than a month ago, has nosedived in polls after a series of sexual harassment charges and campaign missteps.
+Cain, a former pizza company executive and lobbyist who led the Republican White House race barely more than a month ago, has nosedived in polls after a series of sexual harassment charges and campaign missteps.

-In West Chester, a Cincinnati suburb that was the first stop on a three-city Ohio tour, Cain tried to focus on his remedies for an ailing economy.
+In West Chester, a Cincinnati suburb that was the first event on a three-stop Ohio tour, Cain tried to focus on his remedies for an ailing economy and ignored questions about how long his reassessment would take.

 "There is a groundswell of support," he told reporters of the reaction to White's claims.
-So far the new disclosures have not sparked widespread defections, although two state representatives in New Hampshire have backed off.
+So far the new disclosures have not sparked widespread defections, although two state representatives in New Hampshire backed off their support.

 "I am more convinced than I ever was.
 I believed him and I am going to donate to him and vote for him," said Christine Bolte, 46, a substitute teacher who is working as a cashier at Wal-Mart to help pay her bills.

-The allegation of an affair comes just five weeks before Iowa kicks off the state nominating contests, giving Cain little time to resurrect his once high-flying campaign.
+The allegation of an affair came just five weeks before Iowa kicks off the Republican battle for the right to challenge Democratic President Barack Obama, giving Cain little time to resurrect his once high-flying campaign.

-Cain also has been hit by sexual harassment charges from four women and stumbled recently on the campaign trail.
-He raised alarm among conservatives with confusing comments about abortion and badly fumbled a question on Libya policy.

-A Reuters/Ipsos poll released on Wednesday found Cain's departure from the race would do little to change the dynamics, with his depleted support carved up among the field.
-Top rivals Mitt Romney and Newt Gingrich would gain the most, getting bumps of about 3 percentage points each, while the other contenders would gain slightly less.

 White told ABC's "Good Morning America" program that she remained in contact with Cain until last week.